 In the wake of the tragedy, the federal government is once again warning consumers about the dangers of hoverboards and associated safety hazards.

-Last year, the U.S. Consumer Product Safety Commission recalled more than 500,000 hoverboards made by several manufactures because of potential fire hazards.
+Last year, the U.S. Consumer Product Safety Commission recalled more than 500,000 hoverboards made by several manufacturers because of potential fire hazards.

 Ross Feller Casey has an unmatched record of multimillion-dollar verdicts and settlements in cases involving dangerous consumer products.